Blooym/dollshare/README.md

 - **Ephemeral-first**: Files are treated as temporary and will be automatically deleted based on a configurable time since last access.

 - **Storage-efficient**: Files are deduplicated by writing them to disk as `<hash>.<ext>` which helps to minimise storage usage.
+Hashes are salted with a value generated at first statup which is then stored on disk.

 - **Encrypted at rest**: Files are encrypted on upload via a fully randomized encryption key attached to the URL sent back to the uploader; No upload can be accessed without the given key, even with access to the backing filesystem.
-  * Note: due to files being named by unencrypted hash the content can be inferred if the hash is known.
-I currently think this is fine.

 - **Configurable and simple to host**: Running the server be as pulling the docker container or building the binary, changing a few configuration options, and starting the server.